A0620-00/FSRC_Filter_VivadoHLS/README.md

-# Fraction_delay_filter_VivadoHLS
+# Fractional_Sample_Rate_Conversion_Filter_VivadoHLS

-Project:	Fraction delay filter for interpolation and decimation
+Project:	Fractional Sample Rate Conversion Filter for interpolation and decimation

 Purpose:	This program is used for resampling signal.
 The method is based on newton interpolation formula.